Skip to main content

 • The Belt and Road Initiative

-Thomas' research draws on perspectives from Social Anthropology, Geography and China Studies to examine interrelated social, economic and ecological transformations in China's borderlands, and the centrality of these ‘peripheries’ to projects of nation-building, state environmentalism, and transnational economic connectivity.
+Thomas' research examines the social, economic, and ecological transformations of China's borderlands and neighbours.
+He is interested in the uneven spatialization of political and economic power, and in the centrality of ‘peripheries’ to projects of nation-building, state environmentalism, and transnational economic connectivity.

 Teaching